 Jasey-Jay Anderson will make history at PyeongChang 2018 when he becomes the first Canadian athlete to compete at six Olympic Winter Games.
 His career highlight came at Vancouver 2010 when he won a long-awaited gold medal in what was to be his final Olympic race.
-The second-last day of the Vancouver 2010 Olympic Winter Games was rainy and foggy.
 In the Big Final, Anderson lost the first run, meaning he would have to overcome a deficit of 0.76 seconds in the second run.
-Barely visible while racing to the spectators on site and the television audience, he was able to make up the difference, winning Canada’s second gold medal in a span of 10 minutes after the men‘s team pursuit in long track speed skating.
+Barely visible while racing in the rain and fog, he made up the difference to win Canada’s second gold medal in a 10-minute.

 Anderson had long been one of the world’s most successful snowboarders, winning multiple world championship medals, but had been unable to break onto the Olympic podium.
-When snowboarding made its Olympic debut in Nagano 1998, Anderson was the leader after the first run of giant slalom.
+When snowboard made its Olympic debut at Nagano 1998, Anderson was the leader after the first run of giant slalom.
 But heavy clouds and fog rolled in, affecting almost all the competitors, including Anderson who ended up 16th.

 In 2000-01, Anderson won his first of four Crystal Globes as overall World Cup champion.
 He also won the first of his four world championship titles, this one in giant slalom.
 But despite capturing another Crystal Globe in 2001-02, Anderson experienced even more Olympic disappointment in Salt Lake City 2002 when he failed to qualify for the elimination heats in parallel giant slalom.
 Although he strongly considered retiring, he forged on.
 Over the next two seasons, Anderson would win two more Crystal Globes.
 At the 2005 World Championships he won gold in both the parallel giant slalom and the non-Olympic event of parallel slalom.